The Terror (novel): Plot summary

 The story begins in medias res in the winter of 1847, when HMS Terror and HMS Erebus have been trapped in ice, 28 miles north-northwest of King William Island, for more than a year.
 The weather has been much colder than normal, the ships' tinned provisions are dwindling, often putrid, and tainted with lead from soldering.
 Furthermore, the sea ice and landmasses are mysteriously devoid of any wildlife that can be hunted.
 In addition to the natural dangers, the crews are being stalked and attacked by a monster resembling an immense polar bear.

 In a flashback to 1845, Sir John Franklin is assigned by the British Admiralty to lead an expedition into the Arctic in search of the Northwest Passage.
 Franklin's second in command, Captain Francis Crozier, joins the expedition as a means of distracting himself after being rejected as a suitor by Franklin's niece.
 Although the expedition begins auspiciously enough, three men (John Torrington, John Hartnell, and William Braine) die of disease during their first winter in the ice, and soon afterward, Franklin makes the fateful decision to travel around the northwest coast of King William Island, which results in Terror and Erebus becoming trapped.

 In the spring of 1847, Franklin sends out parties to search for open water.
-One of the parties encounters a pair of "Esquimaux" on the ice, a young woman and an old man.
+One of the parties encounters a pair of "Esquimaux": a young woman and an old man.
 They accidentally shoot the man, whereupon they are set upon by the monster, which kills the expedition's fourth in command, Lieutenant Graham Gore, who led the party.
-When the survivors returns to the ships, the woman follows them.
+When the survivors return to the ships, the woman follows them.
 Surgeon Stanley names her "Lady Silence", as her tongue appears to have been bitten off, rendering her mute.
 After the man dies aboard Erebus, the monster begins stalking the crews.
 Although the creature shows signs of intelligence, the men initially assume it is merely an unusually big and aggressive polar bear.
 Franklin is killed in a botched attempt to bait the animal, and a number of other crewmen are killed as the months progress.

 Crozier assumes command of the expedition, with Commander James Fitzjames assuming the role of executive officer.
-Despite some initial tension between them, they gradually become friends as they attempt to deal with the conditions facing their men.
+Despite some initial tension between them, they gradually become friends as they work to address the conditions facing their men.
 An ill-fated New Year's Eve carnivale masque ends with a large amount of expedition members, including three of the four surgeons (with only Dr. Goodsir surviving among them) and Lieutenant James Walter Fairholme, being killed by the monster and friendly fire from the expedition's Royal Marines detachment.
 Crozier subsequently orders Caulker’s Mate Cornelius Hickey (for wearing a white polar bear costume) and two other men (for unbecoming behavior) to be given fifty lashes.
 Hickey begins to plot against the officers.